 Discussion

-Profiling the microbial taxonomies from biological specimens allows a better understanding of the microbial communities of the samples collected for different fields of studies (Coyte, Schluter and Foster, 2015; Gilbert and Lynch, 2019).
-The field of metagenomics, developed with the advancement of NGS technologies, allows scientists to build a complete and discriminatory microbial profile with virus, archaea, and bacteria taxa for samples collected from their target of interest (Jovel et al., 2016).
-These metagenomic profiles can be used to detect relevant pathogens in clinical and epidemiological investigations (Qin et al., 2012; Knights, Lassen and Xavier, 2013) and to observe the interactions between a micro-ecosystem and its changing environment in ecological contexts (Handley, 2019).
+The field of metagenomics, developed with the advancement of NGS technologies, allows scientists to build a complete and discriminatory microbial profile with virus, archaea, and bacteria taxa for samples collected from the environments of interest (Jovel et al., 2016).
+These metagenomic profiles can also be used to detect relevant pathogens in clinical and epidemiological investigations (Qin et al., 2012; Knights, Lassen and Xavier, 2013) and to observe the interactions between micro-ecosystems and their changing environments (Handley, 2019).
+Researchers achieve this using a number of bioinformatic analysis software and database combinations.
+In this study, we identified differences in the microbial profiles when different metagenomics classification software were used.
+Our results show that there are in fact differences in the classification outputs when different taxonomical profiling software on the same dataset are used.
+We conclude that the selection of methods influences the results of microbiome characterization, and potentially could lead to different biological conclusions and misinterpretation of pathogen presence.

-In this study, microbial profiles of twelve samples collected from two rat species (Rattus rattus and Rattus norvegicus) were classified.
-These two rat species are the major reservoirs of pathogenic Leptospira (Boey et al., 2019)and contribute to its epidemiology and transmission to humans and animals.
-Rats harbor this bacteria in their kidneys and are a significant source of environmental contamination (Saito et al., 2013; Rawlins et al., 2014; Costa et al., 2015; Boey, Shiokawa and Rajeev, 2019; Rajeev et al., 2020).
-In addition to kidney samples, we also classified the microbial profiles of samples from rat lungs and spleen.
-We identified the microbial profiles of these samples, which contain many potential rodent pathogen sequences, using nine different shotgun metagenome sequencing taxonomic classification software.
-The differences in the classification outputs were compared and analyzed to address how the use of different taxonomical profiling software on the same dataset could affect the results of the analysis and lead to different biological conclusions.

-Previous benchmarking studies (Escobar-Zepeda et al., 2018; Ye et al., 2019) have performed comprehensive analyses on these software speed and performance (sensitivity, specificity, precision, and accuracy).
-However, these benchmarks have been generally based on in silico datasets or with the support of laboratory synthetic samples.
-Differences among the microbial taxonomical profiles classified with different tools can be the result of reporting false positive or false negative taxonomies using different algorithms, DBs, or software.
-These differences sometimes seem negligible in benchmarking studies for tools with similar algorithms but can lead to diverging biological conclusions in the downstream analyses depending on the questions being asked.
-The biases originated from these analyses have been understudied; therefore, it is crucial to raise awareness for their existence and for the factors that lead to incorrect biological conclusions.
+Our study uses real life samples and is different from previous benchmarking studies (Escobar-Zepeda et al., 2018; Ye et al., 2019) which are based on in silico datasets or with the support of laboratory synthetic samples.
+Our study provides the evidence of reporting false positive or false negative taxonomies if appropriate DBs, or software are not used.
+Although these differences seem negligible in the benchmarking studies for tools with similar algorithms, they can lead to diverging biological conclusions in the downstream analyses depending on the questions being asked.
+The biases reported have been understudied; and therefore, it is crucial to demonstrate the effect of these biases with real biological data, to raise awareness and identify the potential factors that lead to incorrect biological conclusions in a metagenomics study.

-Kraken2 analysis with three different DBs.
+Biases introduced by DB selection